Jhon Córdoba: 1. FC Köln

 On 28 June 2017, Córdoba transferred to 1.
 FC Köln on a four-year deal.
 In the 2018–19 season he scored 20 league goals as Köln won the title and promotion.
 On 6 May 2019 he scored a hat-trick in a 4–0 win over SpVgg Greuther Fürth, clinching the championship.
 On 18 January 2020 he registered his first Bundesliga brace in a 3–1 win over VfL Wolfsburg.

 Hertha BSC

 On 15 September 2020, Córdoba joined Hertha BSC on a four-year contract.
 He scored on his Bundesliga debut for the club in a 4–1 away win at Werder Bremen on 19 September 2020.
-He finished the season as the club’s joint-top scorer with seven goals.
+He finished the season as the club's joint-top scorer with seven goals.

 Krasnodar

 On 18 July 2021, Hertha announced an agreement to sell Córdoba to FC Krasnodar.
 He signed a four-year contract with Krasnodar on 23 July 2021.
-His contract was suspended in March 2022 amid the league’s hiatus, before he returned to action later that year.
+His contract was suspended in March 2022 amid the league's hiatus, before he returned to action later that year.
 On 5 November 2024, Krasnodar announced his extension through 30 June 2027.
-In the 2024–25 season he scored in the decisive final-round win over Dynamo Moscow as Krasnodar clinched their first Russian Premier League title, and was later voted the league’s Footballer of the Year by fellow players.
+In the 2024–25 season he scored in the decisive final-round win over Dynamo Moscow as Krasnodar clinched their first Russian Premier League title, and was later voted the league's Footballer of the Year by fellow players.

+On 30 November 2025, Córdoba scored his 69th goal for Krasnodar, becoming the top scorer in club history, overtaking Fyodor Smolov.
+With the same goal, he also took the top spot in club history for goals plus assists with 96.

+On 21 March 2026, Córdoba scored four goals against Pari Nizhny Novgorod.
+He became the 2025–26 Russian Premier League top scorer with 17 goals and was voted league's Footballer of the Year for the second consecutive season.